danieldickison/transmission-site/nyc.markdown

 <img
       class="right"
       src="/assets/images/GenderMendFLYER.png"
-      alt="tiled quilt flyer sharing details for a show in Chicago in March" width="600" height="800"
+      alt="photo of a person wrapped in a quilt in the ocean sharing details for a transgender textile show in New York City in April" width="600" height="800"
 />